Mental Health Facilities Madison County, IL

 Alternatives Counseling Inc

-Alternatives Counseling Inc is one of mental health facilities in Madison County, Illinois, located at 307 Henry Street, Suite 100, 62002 zip code.
+Alternatives Counseling Inc is a mental health clinic in Madison County, IL, located at 307 Henry Street, Suite 100, 62002.
 Alternatives Counseling Inc provides outpatient treatment.
-Alternatives Counseling Inc provides cognitive behavioral therapy, couples/family therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
-Alternatives Counseling Inc also supports clients referred from the court/judicial system, people with trauma and people with PTSD.
-Additional services provided at Alternatives Counseling Inc include court-ordered outpatient treatment.
+Alternatives Counseling Inc offers group therapy, trauma therapy and cognitive behavioral therapy to young adults, children / adolescents and seniors 65 or older.
+Alternatives Counseling Inc also supports people with trauma, people with PTSD and clients referred from the court/judicial system.
+Additional services offered at Alternatives Counseling Inc include court-ordered outpatient treatment.

 Learn More